 Professional designations shall be conferred upon PVAs, deputy PVAs, or Department of Revenue employees only upon completion and submission of the "Application for Professional Designation".
-This form is available from the Education and Research Section.
-Records of Kentucky Courses completed are maintained by the section; however, the applicant is responsible for providing proof of successful completion of all required IAAO Courses.
+This form is available from the Local Officials Compliance Branch.
+The branch maintains records of Kentucky Courses completed; however, the applicant is responsible for providing proof of successful completion of all required IAAO Courses.

 Kentucky professional designations may be awarded to PVAs and deputy PVAs at the PVA Association's Summer Conference, and to PVAs, deputy PVAs and Department of Revenue employees at the Department's annual Conference on Assessment Administration.
-For further details regarding the Education and Professional Designation Program, please consult the Student Manual, prepared by the Education and Research Section, Office of Property Valuation.
+For further details regarding the Education and Professional Designation Program, please consult the Student Manual, prepared by the Local Officials Compliance Branch, Office of Property Valuation.